Charged With DUI OVI?

 At Dearie, Fischer & Martinson LLC, our experienced lawyers assist commercial drivers to defend their licenses and keep their driving privileges – even when faced with an OVI arrest.
 Our lawyers understand that a conviction for even a small traffic offense can have a serious impact on your livelihood.
 A CDL can be in jeopardy even if the driver was not operating a commercial vehicle at the time of the arrest.
 We help you get the best result possible with the intent of helping you keep your commercial driver’s license.

 Fighting For Your Driving Privileges And Your Future

 If you have been charged with impaired driving, contact our office to schedule a free consultation.
-With offices in Beavercreek and Lebanon, we can be reached via phone at 513-932-5529 or call our office.
+With offices in Beavercreek and Lebanon, we can be reached via phone at 513-228-6922 or call 937-306-6402.

-The lawyers at Dearie, Fischer & Mathews LLC, represent clients all throughout the following Ohio counties: Butler, Warren, Clermont, Clinton, Montgomery, and Greene counties.
+The lawyers at Dearie, Fischer & Martinson LLC, represent clients all throughout the following Ohio counties: Butler, Warren, Clermont, Clinton, Montgomery, and Greene counties.